noec764/erpnext/docs/dooks/accounts/articles/how-to-customise-cash-flow-report.md

 <img alt="custom cash flow statement" class="screenshot" src="../assets/cash-flow-mapping-8.png">

-Don't forget to tell Dooks that these mappings represent changes in working capital by checking the 'Is Working Capital' checkbox.
+Don't forget to tell Dokie that these mappings represent changes in working capital by checking the 'Is Working Capital' checkbox.

 At this point we have created all the mappings necessary for the Operating Activities section of our cash flow statement.
-However, Dooks doesn't know that yet until we create Cash Flow Mapper documents.
+However, Dokie doesn't know that yet until we create Cash Flow Mapper documents.
 We'll create Cash Flow Mapper documents next.